Welcome! Type "help" for available commands.

 const indexnowUrl = `https://www.bing.com/indexnow?url=${encodeURIComponent(sitemapUrl)}&key=${indexNowKey}&host=${host}`;

-const response = await fetch(indexnowUrl, { method: 'GET' });
+const response = await fetch(indexnowUrl, { method: "GET" });

 if (response.ok) {